NVIDIA/cloud-native-docs/gpu-operator/archive/1.8/install-gpu-operator-vgpu.rst

 * Install GPU Operator via the Helm chart

-Please refer to :ref:`install-gpu-operator` section for GPU operator installation command and options for vGPU.
+Please refer to :ref:`install-gpu-operator-1.8` section for GPU operator installation command and options for vGPU.